lnkhamalah/medical-transportation-system-design/06-data-design/identity-and-access-model.md

 ### 2) Server-side Enforcement
 The backend (Lambda) enforces all authorization, even if the UI hides features.

+All authenticated endpoints are protected by API Gateway JWT validation and AWS WAF.
+Rate limits, payload size limits, and schema validation occur before Lambda execution to reduce abuse risk.

 ### 3) Facility Scoping
 Facility-facing users are always scoped by `facility_id`.